 Referrer Policy Security Checks

 The Referrer Policy, a W3C Candidate Recommendation since January of this year, is used by web applications to control the value used in the Referer HTTP header.
-The Referer HTTP header, which is sent with
+The Referer HTTP header, which is sent with a HTTP request contains the URL of the previously browsed page.

-During a web vulnerability scan, the Netsparker scanner checks if the web application is setting the correct Referrer Policy, to ensure that for example no information is leaked during cross-site, or when navigating from a HTTPS to
+During a web vulnerability scan, the Netsparker scanner checks if the web application is setting the correct Referrer Policy, to ensure that for example no information is leaked during cross-site, or when navigating from a HTTPS to a HTTP site.
+There are several other Referrer Policy security checks that Netsparker does during the scan, and the above is just an example.

 Other Web Security Checks